Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 Good Student Discount

-Full-time high school and college students who maintain a B average (3.0 GPA) or better can save 5-25% on car insurance.
+Full-time high school and college students who maintain a B average (3.0 GPA) or better can save 5–25% on car insurance.
 Most insurers cap this discount for students under age 25, though age limits vary — Progressive cuts off at under 23, while Allstate and State Farm extend eligibility to age 25.
-Some insurers accept alternatives to GPA, such as Dean's List standing or being in the top 20% of your class.
-You'll need to provide proof such as transcripts, report cards, or honor roll certificates.
-Learn more about teen driver insurance options and savings strategies.
+Allstate accepts as low as a 2.7 GPA, making it one of the more accessible options.
+You'll need to provide proof such as transcripts, report cards, or honor roll certificates to qualify.

 Defensive Driving Course Discount